batcholi/XenonCode/README.md

 ## Tick function
 The tick function is executed at the beginning of every clock cycle of this virtual computer.
 The tick function cannot be called by the user.
-If can only be defined.
+It can only be defined, and the device will automatically call it for each cycle.
 ```
 tick
     // This body is executed once per clock cycle at the virtual computer's frequency